Edentree Green Future Fund

 • Votes Against Slavery - Modern slavery

+EdenTree believes these partnerships signals their commitment to having an active and positive role in the investment community.
+Collaborations are critical to driving change, whilst learning from expert sources allows them to provide more for their clients.
 EdenTree also sits on UKSIF’s Analyst Committee, which advises on the development of UKSIF’s knowledge sharing programme on evolving sustainability issues.
 They also sit on the PRI’s Circular Economy Reference Group, which explores how investors can better integrate the principles of a circular economy into investment processes.
 EdenTree’s CIO, Charlie Thomas, sits on the IA’s Sustainability and Responsible Investment Committee.

-Responsible Investment Panel Review
+Responsible Investment Advisory Panel Overview

-In addition to the review provided by the RI Team, this Team itself has external oversight from an independent Advisory Panel of eight senior industry practitioners with expertise in the field of responsible investment.
+In addition to the review provided by the RI Team, this team itself has independent oversight from an external advisory panel of senior industry practitioners with expertise in the field of responsible investment.
+The EdenTree Responsible Investment Advisory Panel (“Panel”) meet three times each year to review the Responsible & Sustainable Fund portfolios, recent investment decisions and to discuss the latest responsible and sustainable research and trends.

 The Panel is made up of a number of industry experts, including: